CocoaPress/docs/docs/Advanced/Troubleshooting.md

 If all rubber feet are present, inspecting that the printed pieces aren't warped and that the frame itself is level and square is a useful mitigation.

-In the event of further issues, you'll want to contact support for help via the email "hello [ at ] cocoapress.com".
+In the event of further issues, you'll want to contact support for help via the email <a href="mailto:hello@cocoapress.com">hello@cocoapress.com</a>